-The sponsor is acquiring the property with a 50%and investing $300,000 of its own money.
-Preferred equity investors are offered a fixed rate of return of 9% after the senior debt holder has been paid, plus a 20% share of any gained as an “equity kicker” when the multifamily property is sold or refinanced.
+The sponsor is acquiring the property with a 50% down payment and investing $300,000 of its own money.
+Preferred equity investors are offered a fixed rate of return of 9% after the senior debt holder has been paid.
+Then a 20% share of any appreciation gained as an “equity kicker” when the multifamily property is sold or refinanced.

 |Sponsor||$300,000||Last||Remaining cash flow and appreciation.|

 |Preferred Equity||$1,200,000||Second||Fixed 9% return + 20% equity kicker|

 |Senior Debt||$1,500,000||First||Earns a fixed interest rate of 4%.|